qiaoguanren/qiaoguanren.github.io/_pages/about.md

         ● Human-to-Humanoid Loco-Manipulation <br />
         ● AI Scientist System

-Welcome to communicate and cite!
+My work has been published in top-tier international AI conferences such as ICLR, ECCV, ICRA, and NeurIPS.
+Please feel free to communicate and cooperate via email or <a href="images/wechat.png">WeChat</a>.

 # 📖 Educations
 <table style="border:none;border-collapse:collapse;" cellspacing="0" cellpadding="0">